 Lift the plant out of the soil with a pitchfork.
 You will see small clumps of newer plants formed all around.
 Gently remove the clumps of about 6-12", simply breaking them off by grasping the root ball or bulb clump.
 You can vary the division size based on your objective, but be sure you have some roots and some foliage in each division.
 The smallest divisions will struggle more than the large one to establish, and will grow more slowly.
 The old center of the plant should be discarded and plant the new divisions.
 When dividing plants with tuberous roots or rhizomes, such as bearded iris, separation should be more precise if possible.
 Look for growth buds from the roots that have produced a new small plant.
 Using a sharp knife, cut out a section with at least one bud cleanly for your division (think of a carrot, that has smaller carrot “buds” growing from it, producing the green tops)

-The exposed clump above left has an old center with new young rhizomes surrounding it.
+The exposed clump above has an old center with new young rhizomes surrounding it.
 Discard the old center and split off the young shoots.
-On the right, the iris have spread right up to the structure wall.
+In the lower photo, the iris have spread right up to the structure wall.
 If they can be removed without damage they can be replanted.
 They may be difficult to remove without cutting and bruising the rhizomes, in which case they should be discarded

 This large clump of iris is old and knotted, and should be discarded.

 This is a nice size clump to plant, but it could be further divided into three sections if you like, just make sure you get a complete rhizome with sufficient root, with a clean cut.